jdrydn/nextjs-14-pages-middleware-bug/README.md

 ### Additional context

-- The error is specifically because the page's `props` is empty on client-side render.
+- The error is specifically because the page's `props` is empty on client-side render
-- The `/index.json` file instead returns 308 Redirect to `/`.
+- `getServerSideProps` runs - instead the `/index.json` endpoint returns 308 Redirect to `/`
-- The middleware adds `X-Request-ID`, but this is not present on the initial `IndexPage` SSR.
+- The middleware adds `X-Request-ID`, but this is not present on the initial `IndexPage` SSR
-- Removing `src/middleware.ts` resumes normal behaviour - the Back link works perfectly fine.
+- Removing `src/middleware.ts` resumes normal behaviour - the Back link works perfectly fine
-- Removing `headers` and/or `redirects` from `next.config.mjs` has no effect.
+- Removing `headers` and/or `redirects` from `next.config.mjs` has no effect

 Workarounds:

-- Moving the `IndexPage` to a nested folder, e.g. `timeline/index.tsx` resolves this issue but changes the URL to `/my-app/timeline`, which is not desired.
+- Moving the `IndexPage` to a nested folder, e.g. `timeline/index.tsx` resolves this issue but changes the URL to `/my-app/timeline`, which is not desired
-- Removing the `basePath` from `next.config.mjs` also resolves this behaviour - but setting a base path is a requirement for my project.
+- Removing the `basePath` from `next.config.mjs` also resolves this behaviour - but setting a base path is a requirement for my project

 Assumptions:

-- The rest of the NextJS project is configured correctly.
+- The rest of the NextJS project is configured correctly
-- This only affects the **pages** router.
+- This only affects the **pages** router